Scholarship information | Current award recipients | Past award recipients

 If you would like to contribute to CLA's Edna Yelland Scholarship Fund, please send your check or money order to the CLA office or use our online donation form.
 For more information on making a contribution, please contact the CLA Executive Director.

-Apply for a 2014 CLA Edna Yelland Scholarship.
+Apply for the CLA Edna Yelland Scholarship.

 2013 Scholarship Recipients